-Name, Year of Birth Position(s) Held With Funds Vanguard Funds' Trustee/ Officer Since Principal Occupation(s) During the Past Five Years, Outside Directorships, and Other Experience Number of Vanguard Funds Overseen by Trustee/Officer Tonya T. Robinson (1970) Secretary October 2024 General counsel of Vanguard (2024-present).
+Name, Year of Birth Principal Occupation(s) Position(s) Vanguard During the Past Five Years, Held With Funds' Trustee/ Outside Directorships, Name, Year of Birth Funds Officer Since and Other Experience During the Past Five Years, Outside Directorships, Number of Vanguard Funds Overseen by Trustee/Officer Tonya T. Robinson (1970) Secretary October 2024 General counsel of Vanguard (2024-present).
 Secretary (2024-present) of Vanguard and of each of the investment companies served by Vanguard.
 Managing director (2024-present) of Vanguard.
 General counsel (2017-2024) and vice chair for Legal, Regulatory and Compliance (2019-2024) at KPMG LLP.
 Member of the board of the National Women's Law Center and the National Women's Law Center Action Fund.
 Member of the board of the Ethics Research Center.
 Member of the board of visitors for the Duke University Sanford School of Public Policy.
-Member of the Advisory Council for the Diversity Lab.
 Member of the Pro Bono Institute Corporate Pro Bono Advisory Board.
-215 Michael Rollings (1963) Finance Director February 2017 Finance director (2017-present) and treasurer (2017) of each of the investment companies served by Vanguard.
+216 Michael Rollings (1963) Finance Director February 2017 Finance director (2017-present) and treasurer (2017) of each of the investment companies served by Vanguard.
 Managing director (2016-present) of Vanguard.
 Chief financial officer (2016-present) of Vanguard.
 Director (2016-present) of Vanguard Marketing Corporation.
 Executive vice president and chief financial officer (2006-2016) of MassMutual Financial Group.
-215
+216